 This optional morning tour is led by Tom Swinford of the Division of Nature Preserves.
 This area was designated as a national natural landmark in 1968.
 Exceptionally large trees are scattered across the preserve with one of the few remaining stands of a beech, sugar maple, tulip poplar climax forest growing in west central Indiana.
 It is also home to several rare plants.

-After this tour, travel on your own to the Gaddis property for the afternoon tour.
-Lunches will be provided to those attending the morning tour and there is a shelter at the Gaddis property.
-It is a 1 hour drive to the afternoon stop.
+After this tour, travel on your own to the Turkey Run Inn.
+It is a 40 minute drive to the Inn.
+Lunches will be provided to those attending the morning tour.

 Afternoon field tour

-Starting at 1:30 PM, our afternoon field tour is at the Gaddis Parke County property between Turkey Run and Shades State Parks, at 6746 E 1000 N, Waveland.
+Meet at 1:00 PM in front of the Turkey Run Inn to board buses for the afternoon property tour.
+The Gaddis Parke County property is between Turkey Run and Shades State Parks.
 This 300 acre woods has been actively managed and includes wildlife plots, prairie grass plantings, and recent logging and timber stand improvement.
 These topics and others will be discussed on a walking tour with foresters and the family.